 In this article, you will know the increase or decrease in the withholding tax rate and any changes to creditable and expanded withholding tax.
 These updates discuss the new withholding tax rates, withholding tax tables and how to compute withholding tax.
 Let’s understand first what we should learn from this withholding tax under train law 2018.

-Before we know the updates, it is best for us to know what withholding tax means.
-The amount of tax withheld is on the income of the recipient not covered by the income tax rate.
+Before we know the updates, we should know what withholding tax means.
+The amount of tax withheld is on the recipient’s income not covered by the income tax rate.
 The fee is withheld or deducted from the amount received by the recipient.

 Some taxes could be challenging for the government to collect.
 Here are some updates of income that are subject to withholding tax.